shashfrankenstien/ArchieTiny/README.md

     - load stack pointer value from TASK_SP_VECTOR at TASKPTR index
     - set new stack pointer, pop all registers + SREG
     - reti
-TASKLKS - general purpose locks register (1)
-    - register holds 8 general purpose locks
-    - these locks are used when different tasks need to work on a shared resource, where the resource does not play well with multitasking
-    - a lock can be acquired by setting a bit in this register to 1, and released by setting it to 0
-    - currently only 1 lock bit is assigned to the I2C bus (I2C_BUS_LOCK)

-### I2C
+## I2C
 - Built-in USI I2C
     - outputs USIDR MSB on SDA line on falling edge of SCL
     - slave devices read on rising edge of SCL
     - slave addresses seem to be shifted left
         - for example, in SH1106, documentation says addresses are 0111100 and 0111101, but in reality, device only reponds to 01111000 and 01111001
+- SREG_I2C - i2c status register
+    - register holds 8 i2c status flags
+    - currently only 1 bit is assigned - I2C bus lock bit (I2C_BUS_LOCK)
+- I2C_BUS_LOCK (bit 0)
+    - a lock can be acquired by setting I2C_BUS_LOCK bit in SREG_I2C to 1, and released by clearing it to 0
+    - tasks using i2c should use i2c_lock_acquire and i2c_lock_release. these routines facilitate wait-aquire-release workflow

-### OLED display (using I2C)
+## OLED display (using I2C)
 - SH1106 Command Table is on page 30 of the datasheet
 - fonts - https://github.com/Tecate/bitmap-fonts
     - bitocra7